Lemony Green Beans

 - salt and black pepper

 How can you make this recipe with thicker green beans?

 If you have green beans that seem a lot thicker than the ones in my photos, I’d just increase the cooking time for about a minute.

 What if you don’t have a lemon zester or squeezer?

 Using a fresh lemon is essential for this recipe!
 But if you don’t have a lemon zester (affiliate link) or a lemon juice squeezer (affiliate link) like you see in my pictures, you can zest the lemon with the fine side of a cheese grater and just squeeze the lemon by hand.

 Want more low-carb vegetable side dishes ideas for special dinners?

 Check out Keto Vegetable Recipes for Thanksgiving or Low-Carb and Gluten-Free Thanksgiving Side Dish Recipes for lots more tasty ideas.
 You can also use Green Beans to find more recipes like this one.

 (Scroll down for complete recipe with nutritional information.)

 - Trim both ends of the beans.
-I do this by taking a handful of beans, standing them up in my hand, then letting them fall down on to the cutting board, which lines up the ends.
+I take a handful of beans, standing them up in my hand, then let them fall down on to the cutting board to line up the ends.

 - Bring salt and water to boil in a small saucepan, then cook the beans for about 5 minutes, or until they’re barely tender-crisp.